-At the time the application submission period opens, those wishing to submit new gTLD applications can become registered users of the TLD Application System (TAS).
+Prior to or aAt the time the application submission period opens, applicants those wishing to submitapply for a new gTLD applications can become registered users of the online TLD Aapplication sSystem (TAS).
+Information provided in the registration process will be used to validate the identity of the registered user.

-After completing the registration, applicantsTAS users will supply a partial deposit for each requested application slot (see section 1.4), after which they will receive access codes enabling them to complete to the full application form.
-To complete the application, users will answer a series of questions to provide general information, demonstrate financial capability, and demonstrate technical and operational capability.
-The supporting documents listed in subsection 1.2.2 of this module must also be submitted through the application system as instructed in the relevant questions.
+After completing the registration, TAS users will supply a partial deposit for each requested application slot, after which they will receive access codes enabling them to complete the full application form.
+To complete the application,

+Through the application system, applicantsusers will answer a series of questions to provide general information, demonstrate financial capability, and demonstrate technical and operational capability.
+The supporting documents listed in subsection 1.2.23 of this module must also be submitted through the application system as instructed in the relevant questions.